The Reason for the Season

 “What are you thinking?” said a voice behind him.

 Joe whirled around and there was an old man next to him.
-He was not much taller than Joe with a scraggly white beard.
+He had a scraggly white beard and was not much taller than Joe.
 He was bundled in a long brown overcoat and an old aviator’s fur cap, complete with goggles over his forehead.
 He stood there looking like an old war flying ace at Joe with the kind of smile someone has when they’re about to reveal a secret.

 “Wow, you scared me,” Joe said.
 “Where’d you come from?”